Uriel Tuttle House

 I think Isiah was Uriel’s dad back in the 1700’s.
 It’s sort of impossible to figure out though, because the Tuttle’s lives in the area for a couple centuries and they kept naming their kids the same names over and over.
 I guess, because, Uriel and Isiah are such cool names.

-Isiah’s old house looks decidedly older than Uriel’s, but it also looks quite a bit cooler in my mind.
+Isiah’s old house looks decidedly older than Uriel’s, but it also looks quite a bit cooler in my opinion.
 Maybe it’s just the red bush framing the shot (Hoang snapped this one).

 Major Isaiah Tuttle (1752-1831) was an important early settler of the northeast corner of Torrington.
 This home, built in 1803, operated as a tavern for many years and may have served as an Underground Railroad station.
-Isaiah Tuttle’s eldest son Uriel (1779-1849) was for many years president of the Litchfield County Anti-Slavery Society and, at the time of his death, president of the Connecticut Anti-Slavery Society.
 Although the history is not as well documented as that of Uriel’s home at 3925 Torringford Street, this association lends to the likelihood that the Isaiah Tuttle house was also involved in the Underground Railroad.
 The home is privately owned and not open to the public.

 John Brown Birthplace